Internet Slang

 Yaoi Meaning

-• The term “yaoi” is a Japanese term that is used to describe a form of manga that is written for women by women and shows the display of sexual and romantic relationships between men.
+• The term “yaoi” is a Japanese term that is used to describe a form of manga that is written for women by women and shows the display of romantic relationships between men.

 Yaoi MeaningPin